 Chronic liver disease (CLD), including cirrhosis, is responsible for the death of 42,000 Americans each year.
 As a population, people diagnosed with both liver cirrhosis and ascites are hospitalized 116,000 times each year, incurring an estimated $5 billion in annual treatment costs.

 There are 3 major causes of liver cirrhosis.
-The fastest-growing cause of liver cirrhosis is NASH, which can develop from fatty-liver disease due to obesity, and whose diagnosis has reached epidemic rates.
-NASH progression to fibrosis and cirrhosis is now the leading reason for liver transplant.
-Alcoholism accounts for about 25% of all causes of cirrhosis, and is rising.
+The fastest-growing cause of liver cirrhosis is metabolic dysfunction-associated steatohepatitis (MASH), which can develop from fatty-liver disease due to obesity, and whose diagnosis has reached epidemic rates.
+MASH progresses to fibrosis and cirrhosis is now the leading reason for liver transplants.
+Alcoholism accounts for about 25% of all causes of cirrhosis and is rising.
 Hepatitis C is another leading cause of liver cirrhosis and ascites.
 Although the new antiviral therapies will eventually reduce the number of people affected by viral hepatitis, these life-saving therapies have not arrived in time for many people whose livers have already been irreversibly damaged by Hepatitis C.

 It may take decades for damage to accumulate and for cirrhosis to destroy the liver.
 At first, the liver may be in a “compensated” state, meaning that the liver is still cleansing the blood and performing other important functions.
 Once the liver reaches the “decompensation” stage it is no longer functional, and ascites and other deadly complications start to occur.